-In general, Manas Epic refers to the whole epic, but in narrow sense it is only the first part of the epic.
-Being different from the Tibetan epic poetry the Tibetan Poem of King Gesar and Mongolian epic poem Jangar, Manas Epic has more than one hero.
-It’s about the 8 generations of a family.
+In general, Manas Epic refers to the entire epic work, but technically, it is only the first part of the epic.
+Making it different from other Tibetan epic poems such as the Tibetan piece of King Gesar and Mongolian epic poem Jangar, Manas Epic has more than one hero.
+Rather, it is about the 8 generations of a single family.
 The poem gets its name from the hero of the first part.

 Manas Epic tells the story of how the Kyrgyz people fought bravely to create a wonderful life for themselves and of the magnificence of their great love.
 The whole poem has 8 parts.
 The first part, which is the most moving and popular one, is made up of 73,000 lines.
 It begins with the legend of the name of the Kyrgyz nation and the ancestors of Manas’ family.
 The poem contains Manas’ whole life as he leads his own to fight against the dark rule of the Kitay and Kalmak people.

 Before Manas was born, the king of Kalmak who ruled over the Kyrgyz people was told by a fortune teller that a powerful Kyrgyz hero named Manas will be born to overturn the reign of Kalmak.
 The king thus sent his soldiers to search for Manas and to do so, cut all the pregnant Kyrgyz women’s stomachs open to kill their babies.
 However, under the protection of the wise Kyrgyz people, Manas was finally born in the Burut.

 Seeing the painful life of his people while growing up, Manas was filled with hate against plunderers since a young age.
 He swore to avenge his people.
 Manas soon became a powerful hero when he was very young.
 He pitied the poor and gave them his property, and he also showed his strength and determinations while growing crops in Turpan under the burning hot oasis heat.